easybuilders/easybuild/docs/Installation.rst

 Because of various issues with the different installation tools that are available for Python packages, we recommend using the **bootstrap** install procedure described here.

+Do take into account the required and optional dependencies (see :ref:`requirements` and :ref:`dependencies`).

+For advanced options, see :ref:`bootstrap_advanced_options`.

 Notes on other ways of installing EasyBuild are available under section :ref:`alt_inst_methods`.

 --------------

+.. _requirements:

 Requirements
 ------------